 Here are some more tips on taking proper care of your tent:

-How to Clean a Tent That Smells: Solved
+How to Clean a Tent With Mold: Solved

 Taking steps to properly store and care for your tent can prevent smells and extend your tent’s life.
 Even with the best care, you can end up with a stinky tent, but if you follow our tips, you can eliminate the problem with a little work and some household ingredients.